AlexBestoso/MorningStarEngine/README.md

 # MorningStarEngine

+run "make" from the terminal to compile the application.

 The Morning Star Engine is a graphical application created in OpenGL for the Linux Operating System.

 As of writing this README, the foundation of the software has been laid, and is still subject to change.